OliverHeffernan/DataFlow/README.md

 # DataFlow
 DataFlow is a spreadsheet app with keyboard commands, similar to Vim/Neovim.
 This allows for fast manipulation of your spreadsheets.

+## Installation
+### MacOS:
+Install for mac through the .dmg file found in the "current release for mac" folder of this repository.

 ## Commands
 Commands are entered into the command line at the bottom of the window.